Nidhi3338/SQL/README.md

 ### subquery
 	- it is used to in a query within a query and to only get a subset from a another table without using join
 	- 1 st select is the sub query and 2nd is the main goal of the query
+	- subquery is used like join
+       -  **** when there is NEGATIVE query to retrive that it when we use subquery